0330 822 0505

 Keep a regular check on your credit record

-You can use credit reference agencies, such as Experian, Equifax and Callcredit to check your credit history.
+You can use credit reference agencies like Experian, Equifax and Callcredit to check your credit history.
 Do this before your prospective lender does their own credit search.
 Their services are free and well worth the time.

-If you have other black marks on your credit history, it might be worth delaying your mortgage application for a couple of months while you rebuild your credit rating.
+If you have other black marks on your credit history, it might be worth delaying your mortgage application for a few months while you rebuild your credit rating.

 Don’t take on any new financial commitments